Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/strings.rst

 ==========================
 The ``str.h`` library can instantiate dynamically allocated strings with the ``STR_NULL`` Macro.
 These strings must be manually de-allocated once they are no longer needed.
 This Macro only acts as a text replacement function to set up the instantiator.
+All memory allocated with this constructor will need to be manually de-allocated with the :ref:`free_str<free_string>` function.

 .. code-block:: c